sf-wdi-18/notes/lectures/week-03/day_4_mongo/dawn/README.md

 homer.books;
 ```

-* Note: because the books are stored *inside* on the associated Author, so we can remove the Book's property `author`
+* Note: Since the books are stored *inside* the associated Author, we can remove the Book's property `author`

 Wooooo NICE JOB!